ShamsParvezArka/ChatGPT-Sidebar-Chrome-extension/readme.md

 *Click the extension icon, browse messages in the popup, and click a message to scroll to it on the page.*

 ---

-## License

-MIT License © 2025 Asif Hossain

----

-*Built with ❤️ by Asif Hossain — Full Stack Developer*
+*Developed by Asif Hossain — Full Stack Developer*